hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The default value for `vectorComponents` is `["x", "y", "z"]`, and so it may be included if desired, as is the case with the first position parameter, `spacecraftLocationXYZ`, or omitted as is shown for the `magnetic_field` parameter.
-If the `units` provided is a scalar, it applies to all components of the parameter (this is  regardless of wether the `parameter` is a vector or not).
+If the `units` provided is a scalar, it applies to all components of the parameter (this is true regardless of wether the `parameter` is a vector or not).
 The parmeter `magnetic_field_cylindrical` is indeed in cylindrical coordinates, so it does list specific vector components of `["rho", "longitude", "z"]`, and since the units of each component are not the same, those are listed in an array as `["nT","degrees", "nT"]`.